federicomenaquintero/gnome-online-coc/gnome-code-of-conduct-committee-procedures.md

 ## License

-The GNOME Online Code of Conduct committee procedures guide is licensed under a [Creative Commons Attribution Share-Alike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/)
+The GNOME Code of Conduct committee procedures guide is licensed under a [Creative Commons Attribution Share-Alike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/)

 [![Creative Commons License](http://i.creativecommons.org/l/by-sa/3.0/88x31.png)](http://creativecommons.org/licenses/by-sa/3.0/)

 ## Attribution

-The GNOME Online Code of Conduct committee procedures was forked from the Code of Conduct template, which was created by [Otter Tech](https://otter.technology/code-of-conduct-training) and is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/)
+The GNOME Code of Conduct committee procedures was forked from the Code of Conduct template, which was created by [Otter Tech](https://otter.technology/code-of-conduct-training) and is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/)

 Additional language and graphics were incorporated and modified from the following resources: